zonetecde/qurancaption/README.md

-# Quran Video Maker
+# Quran Caption

-[Quran Video Maker](https://rayanestaszewski.fr/quran-video-maker/) is a website that lets you generate Quranic videos.
+[Quran Caption](https://rayanestaszewski.fr/qurancaption/) is a website that lets you generate Quranic videos.

 Here's a demo :